pulquero/rc-telemetry-bridge/README.md

 Use an ESP32 to consume telemetry from your radio and send it over various transports.

 Supports the following telemetry protocols:
  - FrSky Smart port,
  - TBS Crossfire CRSF,
- - ImmersionRC Ghost.
+ - ImmersionRC Ghost,
+ - or pass-thru any byte stream!

 Input:
  - Smart port UART from FrSky compatible radio to ESP32 UART2.
  - Smart port UART from FrSky R9M to ESP32 UART2.
  - Telemetry over Bluetooth (BLE), e.g. X9D+ SE.
+ - Byte stream from a server socket.

 Output:
  - USB (compatible with Android telemetry apps).